Dream Gerund: being

 my glisteny eyes meet her glisteny eyes,

-i memorize her face / and her hands tattooed in black ink/ she is dignity embodied/
+i memorize her face, and her hands tattooed in black ink

 she inscribes a protocol for me

-in my book of hers, made of trees, and i think why am i, who am i, here
+in my book of hers, made from trees,

-my symbolic reciprocity / for her poems that seeded me, collaterally
+a reciprocity for her words that seeded me, collaterally,

 Protocol,